-2. Things to See in Würzburg Germany
+10 Wonderful Things to See in Würzburg Germany (Travel Guide)

-beautiful colorful homes along the river in Würzburg GermanyThis incredible Franconian town has its first records dating all the way back to 1000 BC as a former Celtic territory.
-Famous for its historical wine region dating back over 1000 years old famous for its local dry white varieties like Silvaner and surrounding vineyards.
+This incredible Franconian town has its first records dating back to 1000 BC as a former Celtic territory.
+Famous for its historic wine region dating back over 1000 years, you’ll find local dry white varieties like Silvaner across restaurants and wineries to try served from uniquely shaped wine bottles known as a Bocksbeutel bottle.

-Things to See in Würzburg Germany
+Things to do in Würzburg

-Würzburg Residence
+Tour the Würzburg Residence

-Room of Mirrors in Würzburg Residence in GermanyOne of the most fascinating things to see in Würzburg Germany is the Würzburg Residence or Würzburger Residenz.
+One of the most fascinating things to see in Würzburg Germany is the Würzburg Residence or Würzburger Residenz.
 This is the Baroque palace and was the former residence of the Prince-Bishops of Würzburg, Germany.

-Completed in 1744, Würzburg Residence is still considered one of the finest and most ornate examples of a Baroque Palace not only in Germany but the world which landed it a UNESCO World Heritage Site and offers daily tours through a few of its 300 rooms covered floor to ceiling with gorgeous details from frescos to tapestries and Bohemian chandeliers in the Baroque, Rococo, and Classist style rooms.
+Completed in 1744, Würzburg Residence is still considered one of the finest and most ornate examples of a Baroque Palace not only in Germany but the world which landed it a UNESCO World Heritage Site and offers daily tours through a few of its 300 rooms covered floor to ceiling with gorgeous details from frescos to tapestries and Bohemian chandeliers in the Baroque, Rococo, and Classicism style rooms.

 The completion of the palace took nearly 60 years and some of the highlights on the interior include Neumann’s staircase with a gorgeous ceiling fresco representing different continents across the world.

 Our favorite room was the Room of Mirrors included on the tour of the palace.
 We were shocked to learn that this room was completely destroyed at the final days of WWII in 1945 but were able to recreate the room with different photographs and a piece of mirror that survived the bombings.

-The entire room is covered from floor to ceiling with painted mirrors in Rococo style.
-We were just blown away by the sheer detail and beauty of all the mirrors in the room.
+An interesting fact would be that they are known for their own style.
 Because of the different artists that worked inside of the palace from different countries in Rococo style, the work done by these artists in collaboration inside the palace has become its own style known as Würzburg Rococo.

-Crossing Old Main Bridge in Würzburg GermanyOne of our favorite things to do in Würzburg, Germany is sip on wine on the Old Main Bridge, or also known as Alte Mainbrücke in German connecting old town to the former fishermen’s quarter.
+One of our favorite things to do in Würzburg, Germany is sip on wine with a view on the Old Main Bridge.
+Also known as Alte Mainbrücke, this bridge connects the old town to the former fishermen’s quarter.

-A fun fact, the saints on the bridge are actually from a tradition started in Rome knowns as the “Bridge of Angels.”
-Prague’s Charles Bridge did have saints on Charles Bridge before Würzburg, Germany but if you trace back the core of the bridge, the Old Main Bridge here actually is older than Charles Bridge.
+A fun fact, the saints on the bridge are actually from a tradition started in Rome known as the “Bridge of Angels.”
+Prague’s Charles Bridge did have saints on Charles Bridge before Würzburg, Germany but if you trace back the core of the bridge, the Old Main Bridge here actually is older than the Charles Bridge.

 The current bridge was started in 1476 and finally completed to its current state in 1703 replacing a Romanesque bridge that was here before it.
-The dozen statues of saints weren’t added until later in the 18th century around the late 1720s after Prague already added saints to Charles Bridge.
+The dozen statues weren’t added until later in the 18th century around the late 1720s after Prague already added saints to Charles Bridge.

 Fortress Marienberg